zhangxiaosa/LPR/README.md

 4. Run LPR

-Note that running LPR is time-consuming and LLM-dependent, we provide precomputed results in `./precomputed_results` for quick evaluation.

-If you want to rerun LPR, there are 2 options.
+If you want to rerun LPR, there are two options.

 ##### Option1: Invoke OpenAI API: gpt-3.5-turbo-0613

-Before running LPR, we need to add an OPENAI_API_KEY to the environment variable.
+Before running LPR, you need to add an OPENAI_API_KEY to the environment variable.
+The OpenAI API is a paid service.
+On the gpt-3.5-turbo-0613 model, running an average benchmark costs less than $0.50.

 ```bash
 export OPENAI_API_KEY=sk-xxxxxxx